 10 fundraising strategies during Covid-19.....Michael Rosen and Russel James JD recent blog posted on LinkedIn an insightful and somewhat complex discussion of strategies any charity should consider as they move forward in the new Covig-19 fundraising environment.

 Wealthy donors are increasingly turning to arragements that provide flexibility in their giving.
-You will learn in #10 how a "Charitable Swap" works in a down stock market.
+You will learn i #10 how a "Charitable Swap" in a down market.

 Special report LINK

 Quiz Answer....Investors business daily reported nearly 3 in 10 Americans (28%)have stockpiled cash because of the coronavirus crisis.
 The average amount they're holding is $2,224.10.
 People earning at least $100,000 are hoarding an average of $4,267.

 News and Notes....SENIOR DEBT...Total debt for Americans over age 70 increased 543% from 1999 through 2019 — the largest percentage increase for any age group, according to the Federal Reserve Bank of New York.

 Seniors have been “disproportionately harmed” by a deterioration in the country’s “modest social safety net,” according to a study.
 Carrying debt in retirement isn’t necessarily bad if people have the cash flow to pay their bills and still live comfortably, according to financial advisors.

 The total debt burden for Americans over age 70 increased 543% from 1999 through 2019, to $1.1 trillion, according to data from the Federal Reserve Bank of New York.

 Similarly, those in their 60s saw debt, such as mortgages and auto loans, balloon by 471% to $2.14 trillion.